Why Do My Gums Hurt in One Spot? Causes and Fast Relief Options

 • OTC Pain Relievers: Ibuprofen or acetaminophen can temporarily reduce swelling and discomfort.

 • Gentle Oral Hygiene: Brushing carefully, flossing, and using antimicrobial mouthwash can prevent further irritation.
 Learning about different techniques to maintain gum health can be connected to the type of cosmetic dentistry procedure.
+In some situations, we may recommend a short-term chlorhexidine rinse to help reduce bacterial accumulation while the area heals.

 • Temporary Relief for Trauma: Pain from teeth grinding or irritation from a mouthguard can be minimized by using a properly fitted appliance.